kanmeugne/moder-data-architectures/handzon-apache-superset/ReadMe.md

 <img src="img/create-query-dataset-04.png" width="50%" title="save the query as a new dataset - 2"></img>

-Now that we have collected extended data on orders and products, we can can create charts and dashboards
+Now that we have collected extended data on orders and products, we can create charts and dashboards.

 ### Create charts